snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 To call **Get Document**, send a `GET` request to `https://api.sorted.com/pro/documents/{shipment_reference}/{document_type}`, where `{shipment_reference}` is the unique reference of the shipment that the document belongs to and `{document_type}` is the type of document you want to return for that shipment.

-PRO returns the relevant document as a base-64 encoded byte array.
+If the specified shipment has a document of the specified type, then PRO returns a `document` object representing that document.
+Otherwise, the system returns an error.

 > [!NOTE]
 >